 The Z1 comes with LiveDisplay option, which allows the phone to automatically adjust the brightness based on the surrounding conditions.
 There are dedicated navigation buttons, which can be disabled by enabling the on-screen nav buttons.
 You can also change or customize the battery and notification light colors.

 The Lenovo Zuk Z1 houses a slightly old (not outdated) but powerful Snapdragon 801 2.5 Ghz processor along with 3GB of RAM and 64 GB of internal storage.
 There is no expandable memory support.
 You get around 1.8GB of free RAM and 54GB of internal memory on the first boot.
 Thankfully, there are no bloatware apps installed on the device.

 There is no FM radio or IR blaster.
 The OTG is supported.

 The handset runs Cyanogen OS 12.1 based on the Android v5.1.1 Lollipop.
 The UI is similar to that you see on the YU and OnePlus devices.
 Performance wise, the phone can handle multiple number of tasks very easily and without any lag.

 Zuk Z1 Camera Review

 The Z1 comes with a 13MP rear shooter which can shoot full HD videos and decent photos.
 Thanks to the OIS (optical image stabilization), the pictures came out very well.
 I didn’t face any problem with the quality of the pictures.
 In fact, the Zuk Z1 is the best camera phone under 15000 price range.
 There is also an option to record videos in slow motion at 60 fps and you can pause the video recording at any time.
 You cannot record 4K videos but can play them without any problem.
 On the front, there is an 8MP camera which lets you take stunning selfies even in low-light conditions.
-Do check the sample images and videos below.
+Do check the sample videos below.